Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Results

-\paragraph{ } Here, we assess the impact of the optimizer configuration on the efficiency of optimizer-directed sampling.
-Our sampler uses a lattice sampling strategy with an ensemble of 40 optimizer instances.
+Here, we assess the impact on the efficiency of optimizer-directed sampling due to the configuration of the optimizer.
+Our optimizer-directed sampler uses a ``lattice'' sampling strategy with an ensemble of $40$ Nelder Mead solver instances (see Supplementary Information, Sampling model evaluations).
 We define our $test$ for validity as: